Close button

 Hosted by: Dr Alyssa Small Layne

 About: Surrogacy doesn't have to be overwhelming.
-On Surrogacy Made Simple, we walk you through this life-changing journey without the complexity and confusion, so you can focus on what's most important - welcoming your new baby!
-We chat about surrogacy agencies, independent surrogacy, donor eggs, IVF, inducing lactation and all the things important to you.
+Surrogacy Made Simple walks you through this life-changing journey without the complexity and confusion, so you can focus on what's most important - welcoming your new baby!
+The show covers surrogacy agencies, independent surrogacy, donor eggs, IVF, inducing lactation and all the things important to you.
 You'll love real stories from intended parents, surrogates and advice from experts in the field.

 Best podcasts on LGBTQ+ family building

-About: We’re having a baby!!
-Join Colton as he explores his journey from fertility to watching his baby take their first steps.
-During this next year, Colton’s life is going to change forever and he is going to take you along for the ride.
-Colton will walk us through his unique journey of fertility which comes with decisions about surrogates, egg donors, adoption processes, and much more.
-He will meet with professionals, friends, and expecting parents to discuss their experiences becoming a parent as well as share his own stories.
+: Join Colton Underwood of the Bachelor franchise as he unpacks his journey from trying to conceive to watching his baby take their first steps.
+Colton walks listeners through his unique journey of fertility which came with decisions about surrogates, egg donors, adoption processes, and much more.
+Along the way, he meets with fertility experts, friends, and fellow parents-to-be to discuss their experiences, challenges, and joys of becoming a parent—all while sharing his own story.

 IVF Daddies

 Description: Sometimes it takes a village to make a daddy.
 IVF Daddies started with one man's pursuit of fatherhood through IVF, egg donation, and surrogacy.
 Richard Westoby's journey brought him into an incredible community of fertility experts, aspiring parents, and beautifully unique families.
-A decade after the birth of his children, Richard introduced his partner Julio Gaggia to the wonderful world of family-building—and he has a lot of questions.
+A decade after the birth of his children, Richard introduced his partner Julio Gaggia to the wonderful world of family-building—and he had a lot of questions.
+Together, they explore the joys, challenges, and ever-evolving landscape of growing a family through fertility science.

 Surrogacy: A Family Frontier